zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 # What should be in your bag?
 - Generally, have things with you that keep you confident and healthy.
 - Also have the things that you need to present.
 If you have handouts, make sure to have plenty.
+- Make sure your have power cables or any adapters that you might need.
 - Some folks bring business cards.
 If not, plan out a way to keep contact with people that you meet.
 - That might be as simple as a piece of paper.